|

 products we suggest for use on vinyl graphics is RejeX® High

 Gloss Polish or Rod & Custom Show Gloss Creme.
+Care and caution

 should be taken when storing your vehicle.
 Vinyl graphics